-STANFORD UNIVERSITY, CALIFORNIA PUBLISHED BY THE UNIVERSITY JOURNALISM CHILTON ROWLETTE BUSH, Professor FRANK R. CLARVOE, PAUL C. EDWARDS, CLARENCE R. LINDNER, PAUL C. SMITH, Consulting Professors MILLER HOLLAND, Associate Consulting Professor CLIFFORD FRANCIS WEIGLE, Assistant Professor GEORGE R. RINEHART (University of West Virginia), Acting Assistant Professor REX HARDY, JR., RAYMOND D. LAWRENCE, JAMES CUDNER NUTE, RICHARD ALFRED RUSSELL, NEAL EDGAR VAN SOOY, Lecturers The Journalism curriculum is based on the assumption that education for journalism must provide (1) general social intelligence, (2) specific knowledge of certain social, fiscal, industrial, and political principles and data, (3) an intelligent comprehension of the role of the newspaper as a social institution, and (4) some technical ability in journalism.
+STANFORD UNIVERSITY, CALIFORNIA PUBLISHED BY THE UNIVERSITY IOURNALISM CHILTON ROWLETTE BUSH, Professor Frank Auld Clarvoe, Paul Carroll Edwards, Clarence Richard LINDNER, PAUL CLIFFORD SMITH, Consulting Professors MILLER HOLLAND, Associate Consulting Professor CLIFFORD FRANCIS WEIGLE, Assistant Professor THOMAS MINTON NEWELL, Acting Instructor EDWARD J. DEMSON, TRUMAN ROBERT LETTS, JAMES C. NUTE, HERBERT KITTREDGE REYNOLDS, Lecturers DARWIN L. TEILHET, Research Associate, and Lecturer (Autumn Quarter) The Journalism curriculum is based on the assumption that education for journalism must provide (1) general social intelligence, (2) specific knowledge of certain social, fiscal, industrial, and political principles and data.
+(3) an intelligent comprehension of the role of the newspaper as a social institution, and (4) some technical ability in journalism.
 The requirements for the degree of Master of Arts in Social Sciences-Journalism are calculated to insure a realization of these objectives.
-Degree of Master of Arts.-The division will recommend to the Committee on Graduate Study for the degree of Master of Arts students who have completed five of the fields listed in Groups I-IV under requirements for degree of Bachelor of Arts and forty-five units of journalism, including an acceptable thesis, and the course, Techniques of Propaganda, with a high average on their entire program of study during their final year.
+Degree of Master of Arts.-The division will recommend to the Committee on Graduate Study for the degree of Master of Arts students who have completed five of the fields listed in Groups I-IV (under requirements for degree of Bachelor of Arts) and forty-five units of journalism, including an acceptable thesis, and the course, Techniques of Propaganda, with a high average on their entire program of study during their final year.
 In order to complete this program successfully, the student must ordinarily plan his program at the beginning of his junior year.
 It is recommended that the student have at least three months of practical experience before beginning the third year of his program.
 Degree of Bachelor of Arts.-For those students who at present are unable to plan a three-year program, the division will continue to offer the degree of Bachelor of Arts.
 To fulfill the requirements for this degree with a major in Social Sciences-Journalism, the student will take approximately thirty units in journalism of which the following courses are required: Journalism 50, 103, 107, 140, 142, and two of the following courses: Journalism 110, 115, 116, and 125.
-In addition, he will take General Psychology (Psychology 51); Europe since 1789 (History 107) or American History since 1890 (History 122); seven units selected from the following English courses: English Literature from the Beginnings to the Present (5, 6, 7), Shakespeare (25), Directed Writing (133), Contemporary Novel (169), Contemporary Drama (171), and World Literature (School of Letters L53 and L115); and complete one field in two of the following groups (together with the appropriate prerequisites for each field): - I. Economic History, Money and Banking, International Trade and Finance, Private Finance, Public Finance, Labor Problems, and Problems of Public Utility Regulation. - II.
+In addition, he will take General Psychology (Psychology 51); Europe in the Nineteenth Century (History 103) or American History since 1890 (History 122); seven units selected from the following English courses: English Masterpieces from the Beginnings to the Present (5, 6, 7), Shakespeare (25), Directed Writing (133), Contemporary Novel (169), Contemporary Drama (171), and World Literature (School of Letters L53 and L115); and complete one field in two of the following groups (together with the appropriate prerequisites for each field): I. Economic History, Money and Banking, International Trade and Finance, Private Finance, Public Finance, Labor Problems, and Problems of Public Utility Regulation.

+II.
 Social Psychology, Cultural Anthropology, and Social Problems.
 III.
 Comparative Government, Public Administration, International Law and Relations, Public Law, and Political Parties and Politics.
 IV.
 Social and Political Philosophy.
 The division will approve substitute programs in the departments of History, Philosophy, and Psychology which evidence a consistent objective.
 Two courses normally constitute a field, although a seminar is sometimes required also.
-The student, moreover, must arrange his program so as to fulfill the requirements of the School of Social Sciences for twenty units in each of two departments other than Journalism (see pages 548-549).
+The student, moreover, must arrange his program so as to fulfill the requirements of the School of Social Sciences for twenty units in each of two departments other than Journalism (see pages 559-560).
 A part of these requirements may be met while the student is in the Lower Division.
-The student must make an average grade of C in courses taken in the School of Social Sciences and a significantly higher grade in the courses in iournalism.
+The student must make an average grade of C in courses taken in the School of Social Sciences and a significantly higher grade in the courses in journalism.